 5.8.6 Potential New Requirements needed to support the use case

-[PR.5.8.6-1] The 5G system shall support a mechanism for a UE to select and access network slice(s) based on UE capability, ongoing application, and policy (e.g., application preference).
+[PR.5.8.6-1] The 5G system shall support a mechanism for a UE to select and access network slice(s), while ensuring the selected cell support the applications running on the selected network slice(s), by taking into consideration factors such as UE capability, ongoing application, and policy (e.g., application preference).

 [PR.5.8.6-2] The 5G system shall support a mechanism to optimize resources of network slices (e.g., due to operator deploying different frequency to offer different network slices) based on network slice usage patterns and policy (e.g., application preference) of a UE or group of UEs.